-Figure 2 Prepayment rates for FNMA mortgage-backed securities This figure plots the 3-month prepayment rates for FNMA mortgage-backed securities against the moneyness of the mortgage-backed securities.
+Tripsingure plots the 3-montpreparement rates for FNMA mortgage-backed securities against the moneyness of the mortgage-backed securities.
 Moneyness is expressed in percentage points.
 The prepayment rates are expressed as annualized percentages of the outstanding principal balance of the mortgage-backed security.
 The data consist of monthly observations for all liquid coupons over the January 1998 to September 2014 sample period.